 In today’s society nothing can be taken for granted when it comes to accessibility of available information on the World Wide Web, or the internet to most of us.
 When Tim Berners-Lee and Robert Cailliau joined forces back in 1990, after both proposing the use of hypertext systems, to create the World Wide Web, neither could have predicted what they were opening the world up to.
 This available technology has provided ample amounts of benefit to businesses and society as whole.
-The one thing not
+The one thing not taken in consideration is the ethical, social, and political issues that would arise from the use of it.
+Placing such power in the hands of people required additional censorship options are put in place to protect businesses and people alike.

 Initial issues came with this act because it contained vague, sweeping provisions that prohibit using interactive computer networks knowingly to send or display indecent material to anyone under 18.
 Therefore, ultimately almost a year and a half later, the Supreme Court ruled that the Communications Decency Act was a clear violation of everyone’s First Amendment’s guarantee to freedom of speech on the internet.
 So this is where the gray area of the whole matter becomes evident.